MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript/README.md

 $ npm i
 ```

 ## Build

 ```sh
 $ npm run build
 ```

-There is no frontend to view but you can see the [dist](dist/) directory.
+There is no frontend to view but you can see the [dist](dist/) directory for output files.
+The JS script can be run using `node` and the path to the script.